DawnDJ/CASA0018_Assignment2/README.md

 <p align="center"><em>Flow Chart</em></p>
  <br>

-Hardware Setup: All inference and testing are performed on the author's personal Android smartphone, utilising its built-in camera as the sole sensor to capture real-time image data of the target species.
-The training process runs entirely in the cloud via the Edge Impulse Studio on a standard PC.

-Software Workflow: The software pipeline is divided into two parts:

-Training Pipeline: A balanced dataset of four classes was compiled from iNaturalist user‑uploaded images.
-For each of the three target species (Adder, Grass Snake, Slow Worm), 40 images were selected where the animal occupied a significant portion of the frame.
-For the ‘Unknown’ class, 40 images were created by cropping pure environmental regions such as the ground, leaf litter, or nearby background directly from the 120 species photographs already collected.
-Every crop was carefully inspected to ensure that no reptile body parts remained.
-This strategy guarantees that the ‘Unknown’ class shares the exact same lighting, habitat type and image quality as the target species, forcing the model to learn genuine reptile features rather than relying on generic background cues.
-All 160 images were uploaded to Edge Impulse, labelled accordingly, and on‑the‑fly data augmentation including rotation, flip, brightness and zoom was enabled.
-The dataset was split into training (80 %) and testing (20 %) subsets.

-Inference Pipeline: The trained model (after optimisation and conversion to TensorFlow Lite) is deployed to an Android phone via the Edge Impulse ‘Deploy’ App.
-The user launches the application and points the phone’s camera at a reptile or an ambiguous outdoor scene.
-The app captures a frame, pre‑processes it, and runs the model.
-The inference result, for example, “Adder – Venomous” or “Unknown – No reptile clearly visible” is displayed on the screen in real‑time.

-System Output: The final output is a real‑time classification label on the device’s screen.
-By including a dedicated ‘Unknown’ class derived from the same environmental context, the system is more robust to partially visible or distant animals and avoids forced misclassification.

 ## Data
 All image data were sourced from iNaturalist, a citizen science platform with geotagged wildlife photographs.
 The collection and construction of the dataset followed a three‑step process.